genesiscommunitysuccess/docs/docs/03_server/02_data-server/03_advanced.md

 ## Ranged Data Server queries

-Ranged Data Server queries only cache a defined range within a table or view, and only this data is monitored for updates (not the whole table or view).
+Ranged Data Server queries only read a defined range within a table or view, and only this data is monitored for updates (not the whole table or view).
 This makes the Data Server more responsive and reduces resource requirements.
-Internally, it uses the [getRange](../../../database/database-interface/entity-db/#getrange) method of database interface.
+It uses database range search operation [getRange](../../../database/database-interface/entity-db/#getrange).

 The following conditions apply to a ranged Data Server query:
+- You can specify start index and end index by using below keywords:
    `from` specifies the start of the data range.
 It is mandatory.
    `to` specifies the end of the data range.
 It is optional.
 When `to` is not specified, the `from` clause works in a similar way to a Genesis `where` clause
+- You can specify particular index value by using below keyword:
-`where` gives the range of data by applying a `where` clause on an index field value, which must be provided `refresh` sets a periodic refresh of keys using the keyword provided, as shown in examples below
+   `where` gives the range of data on specified index field value, which must be provided
+- You can optionally refresh keys using `refresh` keyword, which sets a periodic refresh of keys at the duration provided, as shown in examples below

-The example below shows how ranged queries can differ from normal queries.
+The example below shows how ranged queries `where` clause can differ from normal queries.
 The scenario is this: you want to get trade records where the `currencyId` is `USD`.
 You can write a Data Server query in two ways, which affects how much data is cached:

 - Method 1 is not a ranged query.
-It initially caches all the table data (which could be very large) and then applies the `where` clause to confine the range to USD.
+It initially reads all the table/view data(which could be very large) and then applies the `where` clause to confine the range to USD, so it can take a long time to get the dataserver query up and running.
 - Method 2 is a ranged query.
-It initially caches only the specified range of data, and the `where` clause is applied only on that data
+It uses a database range search operation [getRange](../../../database/database-interface/entity-db/#getrange), so it is able to efficiently read just the data we need from database using indices.
+This means the data that we need to process is much smaller.
+No real `where` clause is applied, the data returned by the database operation already contains the correct rows

 ```kotlin
 // Method 1: